Hybrid quantum-classical chaotic NEMS: Spin-1/2 system attached to the cantilever

-We also plot the Poincar\'{e} section of $(\langle\sigma_x\rangle,~\langle\sigma_z\rangle)$ and $(\langle\sigma_y\rangle,~\langle\sigma_z\rangle)$ in Fig.\ref{regularx}(a) and (b) when cantilever performs motion in regular regime and (c) and (d) when cantilever performs motion in chaotic regime.
-We do not distinguish between the Poincar\'{e} sections of the average spin dynamics of the NV center when the cantilever performs regular and chaotic motion.
-We see that the Poincar\'{e} section of the average spin dynamics evolve in the same manner for both the regular and the chaotic case (see Fig.\ref{regularx}).
-On the other hand, the Fourier power spectrum for observances $I_{x,y,z}=\bigg\vert\int\limits_{\infty}^{\infty}\langle\sigma_{x,y,z}\rangle\exp(-i\omega t)dt\bigg\vert^{2}$ in the regular and chaotic cases Fig.(\ref{psdsigmax}) are different.
-We see that when stochasticity parameter varies from regular ($K=0.5$) to chaotic($K=5$) the power spectrum is more abundant in chaotic case as compared to the regular case.
-This clearly indicates the broadening of the spectrum.
-The broadening of spectrum or signature of chaos starts at K well above 1.
-The lower band is continuously filled manifesting the essence of the chaos in the spin dynamics.
-We see that while the Fourier spectra of the spin components $\langle\sigma_{y,z}\rangle$, are broadened, the spectrum of $\langle\sigma_{x}\rangle$ is regular (see Fig. \ref{psdsigmax}(b)) when it is expected to be chaotic at $K=5$.
-To answer this question, we plot the dependence on time of the different spin components and observe an interesting effect.
-While $\langle\sigma_{y,z}\rangle$ components perform fast, chaotic oscillations in chaotic regime (see Figs.\ref{regularyx} (d), (f)), it shows quasi periodic oscillation in the regular regime (see Figs.\ref{regularyx} (c), (e)).
-The expectation value of the component $\langle\sigma_{x}\rangle$ is frozen near the value $\langle\sigma_{x}\rangle\approx-1$ during more than 40 kicks (Fig.\ref{regularyx} (b)).
-The effect of dynamical freezing is nonlinear and is absent in the regular case (Fig.\ref{regularyx} (a)).
-The origin of dynamical freezing is due to the overlap of the nonlinear resonances described in details in the reference \cite{chotorlishvili2009stochastic}.
+We see from Fig.~(\ref{regular}) that the Poincar\'{e} sections for $(I_{n},~\theta_{n})$ clearly distinguish the motion of cantilever in the regular and chaotic regime.
+Now if we attach a NV center spin to the cantilever, we need to check whether the Poincare sections of the spin dynamics show a contrast in the regular and chaotic regimes of the cantilever or not.
+For this purpose we plot the Poincar\'{e} section of $(\langle\sigma_x\rangle,~\langle\sigma_z\rangle)$ and $(\langle\sigma_y\rangle,~\langle\sigma_z\rangle)$ in Fig.~\ref{regularx}(a) and (b) when cantilever performs motion in regular regime and (c) and (d) when cantilever performs motion in chaotic regime.
+We fail to distinguish the effects due to regular and chaotic regions in the Poincar\'{e} sections of the spin dynamics of the NV center.

+The Poincar\'{e} sections of the spin dynamics evolve more or less in the same manner for both the regular and the chaotic cases (see Fig.~\ref{regularx}).
+In order to delve deeper to identify the differences, we calculate the Fourier power spectrum for observances defined as $I_{x,y,z}=\bigg\vert\int\limits_{-\infty}^{\infty}\langle\sigma_{x,y,z}\rangle\exp(-i\omega t)dt\bigg\vert^{2}$.
+The Fourier power spectrum as shown in Fig.~\ref{psdsigmax} displays differences in the regular and chaotic regime.
+We see that when stochasticity parameter varies from $K=0.5$ (regular) to $K=10$ (chaotic), the broadness of power spectrum increases.
+It is much broader in the chaotic case as compared to the regular case.
+The broadening of spectrum is a signature of chaos which sets in our system for $K>1$.
+We see that the Fourier spectra of all spin components $\langle\sigma_{x,y,z}\rangle$, are broadened.
+To see the behavior of spin dynamics, we plot the time dependence of different spin components.
+While $\langle\sigma_{x,y,z}\rangle$ components perform fast, chaotic oscillations in chaotic regime (see Figs.~\ref{regularyx} (b), (d) and (f)), they show quasi-periodic oscillation in the regular regime (see Figs.~\ref{regularyx} (a), (c) and (e)).

-\section{Quantum coherence}
+\subsection{Quantum coherence}